 Family Gap Year Budget

 The first question people ask when I say we will be heading off is ‘How can you afford this?’.
 The truth is I’m not sure!
 We hope with the money we normally spend on tuition at his private school and at home participating in after school classes, eating out, shopping, etc that we will have enough to get by on.
+I have been checking lost of posts about how much it costs to travel the world to help create a budget.

 I will try to be as transparent as I can on what we are spending.
 Ideally, we will stick to a $100 a day budget for the two of us, but it’s been a long time since I stayed in budget accommodation, so let’s see how that goes!